Home

 Why not support std::string/long int constructors?

-Because I couldn't see myself using it.
+Because I couldn't see myself using them.

 License